gkobetic/gkobetic/README.md

-## Gregor's Arduino Libraries
+# Gregor's Arduino Libraries

-### 1. Non stopable delay
+#### Library for Arduino to Arduino (ESP8266) hardware serial communication
-Library for delays (time intervals) that do not stop the main loop from executing.
+#### Library for delays (time intervals) that do not stop the main loop from executing

+For more details see: https://github.com/gkobetic/GregorsArduLibs

 You can contact me any time: